BOJ (musician)

-Bolaji Odojukan (born 22 April 1994), better known by his stage name BOJ is an English-Nigerian singer, songwriter and record producer.
+Bolaji Odojukan (born 22 April 1994), better known by his stage name BOJ, is an English-Nigerian singer, songwriter and record producer.
 He is one-third of the musical group DRB LasGidi with TeeZee and Fresh L, and is known as a pioneer of alté.

 Early life

 Bolaji Odojukan was born in London, England and was raised in both the UK and Nigeria.
 He studied Business Management and Audio Engineering in university.
 After graduating, he moved back to Lagos in 2015.
-Bolaji parents was responsible for his music education, while growing up they played Lauryn Hill, Lagbaja, and Wyclef records in the house.
+Bolaji parents were responsible for his music education, while growing up they played Lauryn Hill, Lagbaja, and Wyclef records in the house.
 In year 9 (JSS 3), Bolaji began making music while still schooling at Malvern College, in Malvern, Worcestershire, England.

 Career

 Boj joined the group DRB LasGidi in 2007 with his school friends Teezee and Fresh L. On 21 February 2014, Boj released his first solo mixtape titled #BOTM, including the single "Bolaji On The Microphone", abbreviated as "BOTM".
-On December 14, 2014, the single won the Best Alternative Song, at ninth edition of The Headie Awards.
+On December 14, 2014, the single won the Best Alternative Song, at the ninth edition of the Headies Awards.
 The deluxe was later released on 13 April 2016.
 On 13 July 2016, he signed a recording contract with HF Music, and released his first debut album Magic, on October 13, 2017.
 He released two collaborative extended play's titled Make E No Cause Fight in 2018, with Ajebutter22 and Make E No Cause Fight 2 in 2019 with Ajebutter22 & Falz.

 On October 14, 2018, BOJ was part of the "Smooth Taste, That's Why" campaign that launched on thirteen billboards around Lagos and Abuja, by Jameson Irish Whiskey.
 In 2019, he signed a publishing and distribution deal with MOVES Recordings, with the release of "Your Love (Mogbe)", with Afro Nation, featuring Tiwa Savage.
 On 18 September 2020, Boj released the single "Abracadabra" featuring Davido and Mr Eazi.
 On 7 July 2021, he released the single "Money & Laughter" featuring Nigerian singer Zamir and Ghanaian singer Amaarae.
 On 23 July 2021, he appeared on Dave's album We're All Alone in This Together on the song "Lazarus".
 On December 10, 2021, MOVES Recordings featured "Your Love (Mogbe)", and "Abracadabra", in its double compilation album, 5 Years of Culture: Afrobeats, and 5 Years of Culture: Rap & Drill.

 On 22 April 2022, Boj released his album Gbagada Express including guest appearances from Davido, Mr Eazi, Wizkid, Fireboy DML, Buju, Enny, Tiwa Savage, Darkovibes, Kofi Jamar, Joey B, Amaarae, Obongjayar, Moliy, Mellissa, Teezee, Zamir, Fresh L, Victony, and Afro Nation.